ngafar/nacelle-cx-scripts/readme.md

 Each script has its own specific instruction to get setup, be sure to read the readme in each directory.

-- collection-prod-order: Checks to see if the the order of products in a Nacelle collection matches the order of the products in Shopify.
+- **collection-prod-order**: Checks to see if the the order of products in a Nacelle collection matches the order of the products in Shopify.
-- orphan-data
+- **orphan-data**: Spots instances where querying by `nacelleEntryId` and `handle` returns different results.